-Request that developers pay a reasonable fee to the Town for peer review services when the Zoning Board of Appeals receives a comprehensive permit application.
+Continue to request that developers pay a reasonable fee to the Town for peer review services when the Zoning Board of Appeals receives a comprehensive permit application.
 Peer review consultants retained by and reporting directly to the Zoning Board of Appeals will most likely be perceived as independent and neutral.